Negatives in New England, Nashville positive for NFL Week 5

-Titans, who've had two dozen positive tests for the virus counting players and
+The Titans, who have had two dozen positive tests for the virus counting

-staff, could return to the team facility for the first time in nine days.
-A
+players and staff, could return to the team facility for the first time in

-formal practice has not been held in Nashville since two days before the
+nine days.
+A formal practice has not been held in Nashville since two days

 The Titans are now tentatively scheduled to play their Week 5 game on Tuesday